RhetTbull/osxphotos/README.md

                                   not the system volume, osxphotos may run faster if you specify a temporary directory on the same volume as the Photos library.
+  --alt-copy                      Use alternate copy method that may be more
+                                  reliable for some network attached storage
+                                  (NAS) devices.
+Use --alt-copy if you
+                                  experience problems exporting to a NAS device or SMB volume.
+Unlike the default copy method, --alt-copy does not support copy-on-write on
+                                  APFS volumes nor does it preserve filesystem metadata.
   --load-config CONFIG_FILE       Load options from file as written with --save-
                                   config.
 This allows you to save a complex export command to file for later reuse.
 For